mk-fg/reliable-discord-client-irc-daemon/README.rst

 - ``/who @123456`` - user id lookup.
 - ``/who %123456`` - guild id info.

-Note that all these ID values are globally-unique for discord.
+All these ID values are unique for discord within their type.

 API and Implementation Notes